-Forecasting a Continuum of Environmental Threats (FACETs) is a proposed next-generation severe weather watch and warning framework that is modern, flexible, and designed to communicate clear and simple hazardous weather information to serve the public.
+Forecasting a Continuum of Environmental Threats (FACETs) is a proposed next-generation weather forecast and warning framework for all weather hazards.
+This framework will be modern, flexible, and designed to communicate clear and simple hazardous weather information to better serve the public.

 Forecasters can interpret and communicate weather threats along with the uncertainty associated with the predicted trend.
-Decision-makers requiring longer lead-times such as hospitals and large venues can set their own threat threshold based on their specific needs.
-Threat grids will also support the development of new products that address high impact but non-severe weather events such as lightning and strong winds that are below-severe limits.
+Decision-makers requiring longer lead times, such as hospitals and large venues, may set their threat threshold based on their specific needs.
+Threat grids will also support the development of new products that address high-impact but non-severe weather events such as lightning and strong winds that are below-severe limits.

-Facet #2 Observations and Guidance
+Facet #2: Observations and Guidance

-The FACETs framework will adjust to advances in satellite, radar and surface observation technology that already aid the forecasters' decisions.
-It will also introduce new computer-model predictions of storm-specific hazards such as tornadoes large hail, and extreme local rainfall from NOAA’s Warn-on-Forecast research project.
+The FACETs framework will adjust to advances in satellite, radar and surface observation technology that already aid forecasters' decisions.
+It will also introduce new computer-model predictions of storm-specific hazards such as tornadoes, large hail, and extreme local rainfall from NOAA’s experimental Warn-on-Forecast research project.
 Forecasters will receive real-time statistical projections of a storm's longevity, intensity and hazards from NSSL's database of climatological storm-scale behavior.
-FACETs intends for grid-based threat information to be linked from the NOAA Storm Prediction Center broad national and regional outlooks, watches and discussions, flowing downstream into local NOAA National Weather Service (NWS) forecast products and warning grids.
+FACETs intends for grid-based threat information to be linked from the NOAA NWS Storm Prediction Center broad national and regional outlooks, watches and discussions, flowing downstream into local NOAA National Weather Service (NWS) forecast products and warning grids.

 Facet #3: Forecaster Decisions

-Facet #4: Threat Grid Tools
+Facet #4: Tools

-Facet #5: Useful Output
+Facet #5: Usable Output

 Facet #6: Effective Response